From Flat to Fabulous: How to Elevate Your LinkedIn Profile with Color and Depth

 - What kind of person are you?

 - What do you enjoy beyond your work?
+What humanizes you?

-Add Color to Your Profile
+Add Color + Depth to Your Profile

-- Name Pronunciation (10-second audio)
+- Name Pronunciation – infuse your voice brand (10-second audio)

-- Background Photo (1584 × 396 pixels)
+- Background Photo – visually brand your firm or your interests and style (1584 × 396 pixels)

-- “Career Break” Option (Experience Section)
+- “Career Break” – share experiences outside your linear career path (Experience Section)

 If you’d like help with your LinkedIn profile or want to book me for your firm or group, please visit my LinkedIn Coaching page for ideas.